 People who experience thinning or balding due to auto-immune disorders like lupus or who take medication for cancer often see their hair fall out for the duration of that treatment.
-When the drug is discontinued, it will typically grow back.
+When the drug is discontinued, the hair will typically grow back.
 Different types of medication that may lead to hair loss include medication used to treat depression, high blood pressure, and thyroid conditions.

-Skin conditions like psoriasis or seborrheic dermatitis may damage follicles or lead to loss of hair, but they aren’t necessarily permanent.
+Skin conditions like psoriasis or seborrheic dermatitis may damage follicles or lead to the loss of hair, but they aren’t necessarily permanent.
 Iron deficiency may cause fallout, as will malnutrition or deprivation diets.

-For people who experience hair loss due to traction alopecia (damage to follicles due to tight, tense hairstyles) the hair may or may not grow back in affected areas.
+For people who experience hair loss due to traction alopecia (damage to follicles due to tight, tense hairstyles), the hair may or may not grow back in affected areas.